-Given that the X-Pro2 is aimed at a similar audience as the X-T line, it doesn't make much sense that the X-Pro3 would end up being worse off here – so we reckon the 3.69million panel will end up making the cut here too.
+Given that the X-Pro2 is aimed at a similar audience as the X-T line, it doesn't make much sense that the X-Pro3 would end up being worse off here – so we reckon the 3.69 million-dot panel will end up making the cut here too.

-After all, Fujifilm now has a 5.67 million-dot panel inside the viewfinder of its GFX 100 model, and no doubt this will slowly make its way to the X-series range at some point too – particularly as Panasonic has started to include this same resolution viewfinder inside its most recent S1R and S1 models.
+After all, Fujifilm now has a 5.67 million-dot panel inside the viewfinder of its GFX 100 model, and no doubt this will make its way to the X-series range at some point too – particularly as Panasonic has included this same-resolution viewfinder inside its most recent S1R and S1 models.

 While it's great to have the option to change both settings through a physical control rather than through the menus, the way the ISO needs to be adjusted, together with the tiny window through which the current setting is viewed, is just plain awkward.

 Much like Leica's M-series rangefinders and Q models, and Ricoh's GR line, the X-Pro family has always shunned tilting LCD screens in favor of fixed panels, and while it might not be as flexible – particularly compared to the three-way-tilt fun you can have with the X-T3's display – our money is on Fujifilm keeping the same design for the new model.